nicsig/config/.vim/autoload/slow_call/README/README.md

         • operator#sandwich#set()
         • submode#map()

+##
 # Why should I put a guard in every script of this directory?

+If you're debugging your vimrc, you may temporarily disable a plugin.
+If  the plugin  you're disabling  provides  a function  called in  one of  those scripts, it will raise an error, because the function is not defined anywher.

-Are there alternatives to this guard?
+# Are there alternatives to this guard?

+Yes, 3.

 1.
     if !has_key(get(g:, 'plugs', {}), 'vim-lg-lib')